What Is Glaucoma?

 Glaucoma is diagnosed during a dilated eye exam.
 High eye pressure can be one indication of glaucoma.
 In order to check the eye pressure, Dr. Waters uses a painless non-irritating method, and does not check eye pressure with the “puff of air” test.
 He will also look at the nerve in the back of the eye.
 Once glaucoma is suspected patients will take a side vision test called a visual field, and they will also have a photo taken of the nerves in the back of the eye.
 These tests are repeated annually and compared over time to track any changes.

 There is no cure for glaucoma, so early detection and treatment is the key to preserving good vision.
 The goal is to control glaucoma so it doesn’t impair vision.
-The most common treatments for glaucoma include eye drops, laser surgery, and glaucoma surgery.
+The most common treatments for glaucoma include eye drops, laser treatment, and minimally invasive glaucoma surgery (MIGS).
 Dr. Waters is skilled in the most advanced treatments for glaucoma.
 The most common laser treatment called an SLT is conveniently done in the office.
 This is ideal for people who don’t want the hassle or cost of using drops every day.

 John A. Waters, M.D., established Complete Eye Care on the premise that he would dramatically improve the patient-physician relationship and create a more personalized form of healthcare.
 He has devoted his career to patient advocacy in the insurance maze and has sought to educate patients not only about their health but on their healthcare choices.
 In addition, he has ensured that he and his staff are trained in the best cultural competence and health literacy practices in order to tailor eye care to meet individual patient needs.